leonsdepot/FineFind/README.md

 #### 🌐 ❌

 Chrome and Chromium-based browsers are currently incompatible with the method FineFind uses to detect search results.
 If you discover a workaround, we encourage you to share it with us.
+[Read more](https://github.com/leonsdepot/FineFind/wiki)

 ## How it works